graharee/GVSU-CIS350-AVALANCHE/docs/software_requirements_specification.md

 # GUI

-*R1: The GUI shall use icons and labels to clearly indicate the purpose of buttons.
+*R1: The GUI shall use icons to clearly indicate the purpose of buttons.

 *R2: The GUI shall display uploaded files in a list.